-The flavor comes from the union of the chiles, pork, onions, garlic and the toppings of radishes, cilantro avocado, and tortilla chips.
-It tastes rich and heavy, yet the fresh toppings lighten the flavor.
+The flavor comes from the union of the chiles, pork, onions, garlic, plus the toppings of radishes, cilantro avocado, and tortilla chips.
+It tastes rich and heavy, yet the fresh toppings lighten the flavor and add irresistible contrast.

 Yes, you can.
 Be sure to cover the lid with a towel, to protect against hot liquid splashing out.